-Dress Code 204 Violating uniform policy Fighting 502 Informed Fighting 502 A Student threatens, attempts or willfully caused bodily injury or emotional distress to another student who sustains only minimal physical injuries that require only minor medical attention or minimal professional treatment or counseling. • • • B Student threatens, attempts or willfully caused bodily injury or emotional distress to another student who sustains more than minimal physical injuries that require more than de minimis medical attention more than de minimis or minimal professional treatment or counseling. • • • Forgery/False Information 302 A Forges, alters, destroys or fabricates any document or item B Lying to, misleading, or giving false information to school staff Gambling 303 Requires the use of money or exchangeable goods Harassment 604 A Student who engages in minor harassment (e.g., verbal discriminatory actions) of another student and the other student sustains only de minimis physical injuries that require only minor medical attention or minimal professional treatment or counseling. • • B Student who engages in serious harassment (e.g., persistent or long-term harassment that threatens or seriously intimidates another student, or adversely affects another student's ability to participate in or benefit from a school's educational or curricular program) and/or caused the other student to sustain more than de minimis physical injuries that require more than minor medical attention or more than de minimis professional treatment or counseling. • • • NOTE: Based on Race, Ethnicity, Gender, Sexual Orientation, Disability, or Religion, Incl luding Cy berharass ment, agai nst Membe ers of the S chool Community Inappropiate Use of Technology 401 A Use of computers, fax machines, phones, etc. B Use of portable electronic communication devices, electronic game devices, and other similar items, at unauthorized times C Inappropriate use of any electronic device carried, worn, or transported by a student to receive or communicate messages • D Using portable electronic communication devices to take, share, record, and/ or publish inappropriate pictures, videos, or recordings taken on school grounds, including fights or other disturbances • • E Cyber Harassing a student while using the Friendship technology and/or networking (including but not limited to social media, emails, direct message, etc.) F Use of a Friendship PCS device and/or network in a non-school sanctioned manner.
+Inappropriate behavior LVL 1 LVL 2 LVL 3 LVL 4 LVL 5 School Police Informed Dress Code 204 Violating uniform policy Fighting 502 A Student threatens, attempts or willfully caused bodily injury or emotional distress to another student who sustains only minimal physical injuries that require only minor medical attention or minimal professional treatment or counseling. • • • B Using an electronic device to send incendiary texts or social media messages, or to bring others to initiate or engage in a disturbance that threatens, attempts or willfully causes bodily injury or emotional distress to another student who sustains considerable physical injuries that require significant medical attention, professional treatment or counseling. • • • • Forgery/False Information 302 A Forges, alters, destroys or fabricates any document or item B Lying to, misleading, or giving false information to school staff Gambling 303 Requires the use of money or exchangeable goods Harassment 604 A Student who engages in minor harassment (e.g., verbal discriminatory actions) of another student and the other student sustains only de minimis physical injuries that require only minor medical attention or minimal professional treatment or counseling. • • • B Student who engages in serious harassment (e.g., persistent or long-term harassment that threatens or seriously intimidates another student, or adversely affects another student's ability to participate in or benefit from a school's educational or curricular program) and/or caused the other student to sustain significant physical injuries that require more than minor medical attention, professional treatment or counseling. • • • • • NOTE: Based on Race, Ethnicity, Gender, Sexual Orientation, Disability, or Religion, In cluding Cy berharass' ment, agai nst Membe ers of the S chool Community Inappropiate Use of Technology 401 A Use of computers, fax machines, phones, etc. B Use of portable electronic communication devices, electronic game devices, and other similar items, at unauthorized times • C Inappropriate use of any electronic device carried, worn, or transported by a student to receive or communicate messages • • D Using portable electronic communication devices to take, share, record, and/ or publish inappropriate pictures, videos, or recordings taken on school grounds, including fights or other disturbances • • • E Cyber Harassing a student while using the Friendship technology and/or networking (including but not limited to social media, emails, direct message, etc.) F Use of a Friendship PCS device and/or network in a non-school sanctioned manner.
 Possession of Controlled or Uncontrolled Substance 605 A Under the influence B Using or possessing a controlled or uncontrolled substance at school or in instances within the jurisdiction of the school.
-C Distributing or selling a controlled or uncontrolled substance at school or in instances within the jurisdiction of the school. •
+C Distributing or selling a controlled or uncontrolled substance at school or in instances within the jurisdiction of the school.